mks0601/V2V-PoseNet_RELEASE/README.md

 # V2V-PoseNet: Voxel-to-Voxel Prediction Network for Accurate 3D Hand and Human Pose Estimation from a Single Depth Map

+PyTorch re-implementation of the V2V-PoseNet is avaiable at dragonbook's [[repo](https://github.com/dragonbook/V2V-PoseNet-pytorch)].
+Thank dragonbook for re-implementation.
+Other versions of the V2V-PoseNet repo are also welcome!

 # Introduction

 This is our project repository for the paper, **V2V-PoseNet: Voxel-to-Voxel Prediction Network for Accurate 3D Hand and Human Pose Estimation from a Single Depth Map ([CVPR 2018](http://cvpr2018.thecvf.com))**.